dpscience/DCONTINPALS/README.md

 __skipRows                  = 5;

 # fixed mono-decay component in units of picoseconds [ps] (1/lambda = tau):
-# Note: set to something like 1E-6 if you provide numerical IRF data as input
+# Note: set to something like 1E-6 if you provide numerical IRF data as input such as recorded from 60-Co
 __tau_monoDecaySpec_in_ps   = 182.0  #[ps]

 # grid of characteristic lifetimes with equally distributed grid points defining the resulting intensity spectrum